e-r-w/angular-gael/README.md

 GAEL works by hijacking Angular's `$exceptionHandler` and firing a GA event on top, just set and forget.

-You can configure GAEL's action by injecting the `gaelConfig` module into your app.config:
+You can configure GAEL's action by injecting the `gaelConfig` service into your app.config:

 ```
 myApp.config(function(gaelConfig){